Wisconsin fires Paul Chryst; names DC Leonhard interim coach

 The program has been built on stability for more than three decades since Barry Alvarez turned it around in the 1990s.

-Chryst, who payed quarterback for the Badgers in the late 1980s, was an assistant and offensive coordinator under Alvarez and Bielema.
+Chryst, who played quarterback for the Badgers in the late 1980s, was an assistant and offensive coordinator under Alvarez and Bielema.

 The Badgers’ offense, built on a powerful running game and efficient passing, has often looked stale over the last three years and struggled against better competition.
 Wisconsin managed only 2 yards rushing against Illinois, the program’s lowest total since 2015.